Gnossiennes: Gnossienne No. 4

 Lent.
 Composition date on the manuscript: 22 January 1891.

 A facsimile of the four manuscript pages of this composition can be seen on this page of Nicolas Fogwall's website.

 Composed tonally in D minor even though its key signature is empty, the piece features a bass line centred on its minor key, sounding D, A, D, F, A, D, F, D, A, F, D, A, D. The bass part then transposes into a C minor chord I ostinato, following the pattern C, G, C, E♭, G, C, E♭, C, G, E♭, C, G, C. Section B, usually considered a very inspired section, uses semiquavers to contrast the minor melody of Section A.

 Gnossienne No. 5

 Modéré (French for Moderato).
 Dated 8 July 1889, this was probably Satie's first composition after the 1888 Gymnopédies: in any case it predates all other known Gnossiennes (including the three published in 1893).
 The work is somewhat uncharacteristic of the other Gnossiennes not only in its upbeat style, rhythms and less exotic chordal structures but also in its use of time signatures and bar divisions.
+Gnossienne No. 5 is technically demanding because it has a continuous movement of eighth notes in the left hand that contrast the activity of the right hand, in turn providing unique rhythmic transitions and configurations in a relatively compact musical space.
+These technical demands contrast other pieces such as Gymnopedie No.1.